Windows 7/8/10/11 installation

 One day, after powering up your PC, you may find out that it fails to boot with "BOOTMGR is missing" error.
 You've come to the right place.
 Fortunately, this error is easily fixable.

 Learn how to fix BOOTMGR is missing error by restoring original copy of BOOTMGR file from Windows installation DVD or from installed Windows directory, using Emergency Boot Kit.

 Fix Boot Error 0xC000000E

 Boot Error 0xC000000E (Required Device is Inaccessible) is caused by misconfiguration in the BCD (Boot Configuration Data) registry hive.

 Find out how to fix error 0xC000000E (status 0xC000000E) by repair of Boot Configuration Data using Emergency Boot Kit.

 Fix Boot Error 0xC000000F

-Boot Error 0xC000000F (An Error Occured While Attempting to Read the Boot Configuration Data) is caused by missing or corrupt BCD registry hive.
+Boot Error 0xC000000F (An Error Occurred While Attempting to Read the Boot Configuration Data) is caused by missing or corrupt BCD registry hive.

 Find out how to fix error 0xC000000F (status 0xC000000F) by rebuilding BCD from scratch, using Emergency Boot Kit.